ssbb/tako/README.md

 ### Display

 5 pins for [nice!view](https://nicekeyboards.com/nice-view/) are exposed.
-128x32 OLED can be used on first 4 pins.
+128x32 OLED can be used on first 4 pins but won't be perfectly aligned.

 ### Components